Ex-Idaho lawmaker found guilty of raping 19-year-old intern - NewsBreak

 Von Ehlinger, 39, was found guilty Friday of rape.
 He was found not guilty of sexual penetration with a foreign object.

 Von Ehlinger sat calmly as the verdict was read, as he has throughout the trial.
-Von Ehlinger talked quietly with his attorney, who removed items from Von Ehlinger’s pockets as he was handcuffed and remanded to custody.
+Von Ehlinger talked quietly with his attorney, who removed items from Von Ehlinger’s pockets as he was handcuffed and remanded to custody.‘I can’t do this’: Former intern who accused ex-lawmaker of rape flees courtroom

 Afterward, 4th District Judge Michael Reardon told the jury: “This has been an unusual case attended by many unexpected circumstances, but I appreciate your attention … and hard work.”